chinu0609/Symmetric_Genetic_Encryption/README.md

-## Symmetric key encryption usin genetic algorithm
+## Symmetric key encryption using genetic algorithm

 This is a implementation of a research paper on assymmetric key encryption using genetic algorithm.